-Training and Posting of Harassment Policy: This policy and procedures will be contained in the Student
+Training and Posting of Harassment Policy: This policy and procedures will be contained in the Student and Faculty

-This policy and procedures will be contained in the Student and Faculty Handbooks and any other employment guides.
+Handbooks and any other employment guides.

 Employees will receive training annually to assure an understanding of the nature of harassment, the negative consequences of sexual harassment and policy and procedures including their responsibilities.
 Other types and examples of harassment will be addressed also.